Member of the School of Mathematics, Institute for Advanced Studies &

 I am a postdoctoral associate in the department of Mathematics and Computer Science at Rutgers University - Newark.
 I earned a B.A. psychology from Concordia University in Montreal and continued on to complete my Ph.D. investigating human sensitivity to natural scene statistics with Aaron Johnson and Bruce Hansen.
 I then spent 18 months in the UK as a postdoc in the Department of Psychology at the University of York working on a project investigating the neural mechanisms of binocular vision.

 My research focuses on the study of early visual mechanisms.
 Specifically, I am interested in defining the association between the characteristics of early visual properties to the statistical properties of the natural environment.
 I rely a combination of psychophysical, neuroimaging, neurostimulation, and computational modelling methods in my research.
 In the CoDaS lab, I am part of the virtual reality project, which aims to modify human perception by altering the statistical properties of the environment.

 Dr. Chi-Ken Lu is currently a postdoctoral associate in CoDaS Lab at Rutgers University - Newark.
 By training, he is a physicist (Ph.
 D. from National Chiao Tung University) as well as an electrical engineer (BS and Master from National Tsing Hua University).
-His research focus is to formulate the Bayesian teaching using Gaussian Process, and works with the example of teaching a general function to Gaussian Process Machine by providing a set of data.
+His research focus is to formulate the Bayesian teaching using Gaussian Processes, and he works with the example of teaching a general function to Gaussian Process Machine by providing a set of optimal data.
 Dr. Lu has published many papers and served as reviewer in the field of theoretical condensed matter physics and mathematical physics.
-His work at CoDaS Lab is supported by DARPA, aiming to provide an explainable framework for artificial intelligence.

 I am a postdoctoral associate in the department of Mathematics and Computer Science at Rutgers University - Newark.
 I earned a PhD in pure mathematics at Rutgers-Newark with Mark Feighn working on Geometric Group Theory.